 The fourth required writing course is Motions and Litigation Practice.
 Building upon the skills learned in the prior three writing courses, students in this course start with client intakes, and then draft complaints, answers, interrogatories, requests for production of documents, motions to dismiss, and motions for summary judgment.
 If a student fails to demonstrate sufficient mastery of the writing skills being imparted in this course, he or she must retake the course.
-Successful completion of these four courses helps to ensure that students can immediately and effectively represent clients upon graduation and passing the Massachusetts Bar Examination.
+Successful completion of these four courses helps to ensure that students can immediately and effectively represent clients upon graduation and passing the Bar Examination.

-Most students also then elect to enroll in an additional writing course called Case Preparation.
+Most students also then elect to enroll in an additional writing and advocacy course called Case Preparation.
 In this course, students are given a choice about which legal subject they wish to further focus upon, either (a) Advocacy before Judges, Juries, and Arbitrators, (b) Driving Under the Influence/Gun Violations, or (c) The Trial of a Criminal Case in Superior Court.
 This course requires students to write (and re-write) client letters, briefs and legal memoranda, as well as appear before judges in a courtroom setting to present and defend their legal positions.

 Once students complete these courses, they are able to elect to further hone their writing skills in other writing courses, such as Drafting Contracts I, Drafting Contracts II, The Legislative Process and Legislative Drafting, Independent Study, the Judicial Internship Program, Clinic, Prosecution and Adjudication, Patent Law and Patent Application Practice, Trials and Technology, and Drafting Wills & Trusts.